Emotional Manipulation Signs To Watch Out For In A Relationship

 Takeaway

-What is emotionally manipulative?
+What is emotionally manipulative to do?

 There are a number of things that are considered emotionally manipulative or signs of manipulation.
 Gaslighting, stonewalling, lying, changing the subject, or deflecting your concerns when you bring up an important issue, and emotional blackmail are all forms of emotional manipulation.
 An emotional manipulator may also prey on your insecurities and turn their bad behavior around on you to feel that everything is your fault.
 The very nature of psychological and emotional manipulation is that emotional manipulators or people who manipulate others will manipulate you not to identify manipulation.
 To identify manipulation, it's important to know the signs and listen to your gut.
 As much as you don't want to believe that a particular person could be an emotional manipulator, recognize the signs of psychological and emotional manipulation for what they are.
 See an emotional manipulator's actions above all else.
 A very common tactic used by emotional manipulators or an emotionally manipulative person is love bombing when someone bombards you with excessive affection.
 Often, this is so that you think of the good times and think to yourself, "it's not all bad," causing you to stick around.
 Someone may also use love bombing to deflect from their poor behavior; if they shower you with affection, you'll think, "wow, they're really into me," instead of seeing the warning signs that might be there.
 Especially if this is a new relationship and someone engages in excessive, overwhelming, intense displays of affection too soon, this is a big red flag.